sgoldenlab/simba/docs/unsupervised_classification.md

 The second tab will walk you through pre-processing and cleaning the data from prior machine results, and saving the data relevant for unsupervised analysis into a single dataset.
 This step serves to extract behavioral bouts of interest as designated by the classifier and find mean feature values while dropping all features that are not relevant.

-To begin, first import a folder of the machine results saved as .csv datasets by clicking the ```Browse Folder``` button and selecting the folder of datasets.
-An example of the machine results folder and .csv format and can be shown below, and is generated as directed by this documentation (hyperlink relevant documentation, discuss kleinberg or link documentation]
+To begin, first import a folder of the machine results saved as .csv datasets by clicking the ```Browse Folder``` button and selecting the folder of datasets being the machine results.
+An example of the machine results folder and .csv format and can be shown below, and is generated as directed by this documentation (hyperlink relevant documentation, discuss kleinberg or link documentation] - take the csv file